truonghm/mlops-backend-example/README.md

 ```

 __Alternatively__, use `docker-compose-airflow.yaml` to include Airflow in the serivces.
-Note that I don't include Airflow in the main `docker-compose.yaml` file, as Airflow is used for ETL pipelines and not technically a part of this MLops back-end demo.
-However I still build this for the sake of completeness.
+Note that I don't include Airflow in the main `docker-compose.yaml` file (reason below), however I still build this for the sake of completeness.
 ```bash
 # if you are using a Linux distro, run prepare_airflow.sh first.
 If not, skip this step
 ./prepare_airflow.sh